 - Increased confidence to access mainstream services where appropriate or for those not eligible for the NDIS

-As part of the Expression Australia Deaf Leadership Program, one module on Governance will be developed to meet the needs of the Deaf Victoria and with input from our board members.
-In addition, as part of this ILC grant, Deaf Victoria board and staff will be admitted to this program and have had involvement in the overall course design.
+As part of the Expression Australia Deaf Leadership Program, the Governance module was developed to meet the needs of the Deaf Victoria and with input from our board members.
+In addition, as part of this ILC grant, Deaf Victoria board and staff will be admitted to this program and was involved in the overall course design.
 Expression Australia has also been providing support to Deaf Victoria to improve and update their governance and quality documents.

 Disability Advocacy Resource Unit

-We are working with DARU to develop a self-advocacy workshop for Deaf and hard of hearing people living Victoria.
-Our Individual Advocacy Officer, Catherine Dunn will be involved in the development of the workshop content with Melissa Hale, DARU Coordinator.
+We worked with DARU to develop a self-advocacy workshop for Deaf and hard of hearing people living in Victoria.

 Bendigo Deaf Hub